 With the barrel extended the lens still is well balanced with the camera body attached.
 Typically with extending barrel lenses there is the whoosh of air in and out given the back of the lens is sealed.
 The focus ring is very smooth but detached as it is an electronically driven focus mechanism.

 The zoom ring is fairly smooth but I think the slightly rough feeling is obviously more pronounced when the friction ring is on maximum to prevent creeping.
-I think this is a nice touch that is not present on other similar competitors lenses.
+I think this is a nice touch that is present on other similar competitors lenses such as the Canon MkII.
 There is however no locking mechanism but I guess the friction ring suffices.

 On the side of the lens are the typical findings for an AF OSS lens; an AF/MF switch.
 AF distance limiter to reduce focus searching (3 meters to infinity), OSS on and off switch which overrides the build in IBIS if present and also the OSS mode switch (mode 1/2 for static or panning OSS).
 The spec sheet suggests this lens has up to 5 stops of image stabilisation which is pretty impressive.